Kashmiris may join Pakistan or be independent, says Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KOTLI: Prime Minister Imran Khan Friday told Kashmiris that Pakistan will grant them — both the people of Azad Kashmir and Indian Illegally Occupied Jammu and Kashmir (IIOJ&K) — the right to be part of Pakistan or be a free state, if they so wish.
+KOTLI: Prime Minister Imran Khan Friday asked Kashmiris that Pakistan will grant them — both the people of Azad Kashmir and Indian Occupied Jammu and Kashmir (IOJ&J) — the right to be part of Pakistan or be a free state, if they so wish.

+Imran Khan vowed to raise his voice for Kashmiris "until the day they get freedom".

-"However, as much as I can, I am raising my voice on your behalf at every forum, and will continue to do so.
+"However much I can, I am raising my voice on your behalf at every forum, and will continue to do so.
 Whether it is with the United Nations, world leaders, or European Union leaders.
 I asked the past president of the US three times as well to resolve this issue,” he said.

 He further said that even non-Muslim countries that believe in justice, wish to see Kashmir get its due right which the United Nations had promised.